Pranav29292/potens-intern-frontend-pranav-karande/README.md

 ChatGPT was used as a development assistant throughout this project.
 All AI-generated suggestions were reviewed, tested, modified where necessary, and integrated manually.
 The final implementation, debugging, testing, documentation, and project integration were completed by me.

 ---
+If any changes required or updation required connect with me.